 The Musée de la Vie wallonne: a touching look into the past.

-Closed the second week of January, January 1st, May 1st, November 11th and December 25th
+Closed the first week of January, May 1st, November 11th and December 25th

 - Library or document centre